 Some cases can be dealt with quickly, while other more complex cases may take over a year to investigate.
 Throughout the investigation, we will keep a record of the time spent on the case.
 To help keep costs as low as possible, please respond promptly and comprehensively to requests for information.

-Support if you are suffering from a medical condition
+If you are suffering from a medical condition

-As well as the above support, if you are suffering from a medical condition you may request that your case be considered by the Fitness Committee, which will consider whether you are fit and well enough to go through the disciplinary process.
+If you are suffering from a medical condition you may request that your case be considered by the Fitness Committee.
+The committee’s role is to act in the interests of the public.
+It will consider whether you are fit to practise at this time and/or whether you are fit to go through the disciplinary process.
 The committee is supported by a medical assessor and we will pay for you to have an independent medical assessment.

 If you are suffering from a serious medical condition and would like your case to be considered by the Fitness Committee, please speak to the ICAEW professional conduct committee secretary, Emily Healy-Howell.

 Key points to note

 - You cannot usually stop the complaint by resigning as an ICAEW member.
 ICAEW has the power to take action against former members so resigning may not stop the case being reported to the IC.
 We may also, in some cases, not accept the resignation until the case is concluded.

 - The case manager does not make the final decision on the case.
 They may share their opinion with you/your firm but all cases are subject to a review process.
 If necessary, the IC will make the final decision on whether there’s a case to answer and what sanction they believe appropriate.

 - If the complaint has been raised by ICAEW, the Professional Conduct department may be able to close the case.
 If the complaint has been made by a third party such as an unhappy client, they can insist that their complaint is reported to the IC, regardless of the case manager’s view.